- This event has passed.

 Ede Horton’s current work focuses on people who are part of her world, and our community.
 Over a period of three years Horton has created a body of work that speaks about ordinary people who do extraordinary work in our community and other individuals who may do so in the future.

 People make up the fabric of our community.
-As a new arrival Ramazan Ali Najafi said:
+As Ramazan Ali Najafi said:

 ‘It was my dream one day to come to Australia.
 The dream is gone, now it is real.
 Now I ask what I can do for Australia.’

-This is how the project Between Us began; with family and friends sitting for Horton in her studio.
+The project Between Us began with family and friends sitting for Horton in her studio and extended to the wider community.
 These portraits tell a story of our place.

 My innate desire and the driving force when sculpting a portrait is to portray the complexities of the human condition that reflects each individual’s character.
 Within the fragile medium of glass, this essence evolves by a paring down of the form, each layer revealing its purest structure and detail, to expose the person within.